 A form of electromagnetic radiation capable of penetrating tissue.
 It is focused through the body and onto film and causes a picture to be made of a part of the body.

 A rare, inherited condition associated with an inability to repair DNA damage caused by ultraviolet radiation.

-Yervoy is approved by the FDA for the treatment of unresctable or metastatic Stage III or IV melanoma.
+Yervoy (ipilimumab) is approved by the FDA for the treatment of Stage III and for Stage IV.
 Yervoy is designed to restore and strengthen the immune system by successfully activating T-cells, a critical component of the immune system, thereby sustaining an active immune response to fight the cancer cells.
-Studies indicate it improves overall median survival by 4 months.